Ksoucha/Ksoucha/README.md

 * Implemented a random number generator to use for the values of the linked list
 * Implemented a linked list represented by circles with the numbers inside
 * Implemented an oscillating animation for the circles
+* Implemented insertion, deletion and sorting for the linked list

 ## [SortingProject](https://github.com/Ksoucha/SortingProject)
 _Made with OpenFrameworks in C++_